 One of the elements of this alternative is that the boundary of the Memorial would be amended to add approximately 100 acres in East St. Louis.
-This would represent a moderate local or regional, long-term beneficial impact (no adverse effect) since it would place any archeological resources that might be located on the parcel under NPS jurisdiction and therefore would be protected by federal law.
+This would represent a moderate local or regional, long-term beneficial impact (no adverse effect) since it would place any archeological resources

+Table 4.3 Impacts to Archeological Resources in Alternative 5 - Park into the City that might be located on the parcel under NPS jurisdiction and therefore would be protected by federal law.